This past weekend I traveled to the Conowingo Dam at the Susquehanna River along the PA/MD border to see the Bald Eagles who spend the winter here.

 And this great post about Bald Eagle recovery efforts in Wisconsin by our new frequent commenter Wisconsin Wildman.

-Have you seen nesting Bald Eagles near your wildlife garden?
+Have you seen nesting Bald Eagle near your wildlife garden?

 Carole Sevilla Brown lives in Philadelphia, PA, and she travels the country speaking about Ecosystem Gardening for Wildlife.
 Check out her new free online course Ecosystem Gardening Essentials, 15 free lessons delivered to your inbox every week.